emfeltham/FormulaCompiler.jl/UnifiedCompiler.md

-# UnifiedCompiler: Clean-Slate Zero-Allocation Formula Compilation
+# Unified approach to formula compilation

 ## Executive Summary

-The UnifiedCompiler is a complete reimplementation of FormulaCompiler's core compilation system that **successfully achieves zero allocations** for statistical formula evaluation.
+This is a complete reimplementation of FormulaCompiler's core compilation system that **successfully achieves zero allocations** for statistical formula evaluation.
 It solves the critical function×interaction allocation problem that motivated this work, achieving **0 bytes allocated for `exp(x) * y`** (down from 176 bytes in the previous architecture).

 ### Performance Results (Final - All Tests Pass)
 - **All 105 allocation tests**: Perfect zero allocations ✅ (100%)